Moving Past Persistent Resistance

 If You Acted On This Definition

 Taking the issue at face value, you meet with Tom and Jerry separately to hear their viewpoints, then bring them into the same room and use some mediation process to help them come together.
-There is sharing of grievances, perhaps some negotiation and the hope is for the two parties to shake hands and start playing fair again.
+There is sharing of grievances, perhaps some negotiation, and the hope is for the two parties to shake hands and start playing fair again.

 Reframing “Conflict Resolution”

 Conflict resolution is very valuable; that is not the question.
 The standard approach may well help in many instances.
-But there are just as many where the animosity seems insurmountable and nothing seems to be working.
+But there are just as many where the animosity seems insurmountable, and nothing seems to be working.
 This is where we need a new frame.

 The simple question is to ask whether each party wants to win or work it out.

 If one or both are so entrenched that they just want the other to simply disappear, then don’t move ahead.
-Conflict resolution strategies depend on a certain level of good will.
+Conflict resolution strategies depend on a certain level of goodwill.
 If it does not exist, then surgery may be required.

 Secondly, don’t make the mistake of believing that all conflicts are resolvable.
 They are not, and you lose your credibility, especially in your own eyes, by taking on a task that never had a chance.